m-weigand/Debye_Decomposition_Tools/Readme.txt

 'ddpst.py'.
 More information can be found in the html documentation (see section below).

+This is a distribution package meant for distribution with the manuscript.
+Please refer to the section 'Upstram development' down below for links to the full source repositories.
+To reduce the size of the archive, all git data and most of the test data were removed.

 The programs were developed using Debian Wheezy.

 Overview